SusanLuebke/TR-N_coding_challenge/README.md

 - Assume the square directly North from (x, y) is (x, y+1).

-- The output for each rover should be its final co-ordinates and heading.
+- The output for each rover should be its final coordinates and heading.

 Input required / Unit testing framework / TDD approach (red, green, refactor)

 ## Project Board

 Feel free to take a gander at my linked Kanban Board at https://github.com/users/SusanLuebke/projects/1

+Includes: Stories, In Progress, Done, Issues, Testing

 ## Prerequisites